Proper Catch and Release

 I know most of you don’t “usually” set the fish on the rocks, but setting the fish out of the water and onto anything is terrible for them and reduces their chances to live substantially every second they are out of the water.
 Never put the fish on rocks, grass or anything out of the water, even if it was wet. the lack of oxygen and the slime lost drastically reduces the trout’s chance for survival.

 Myth 3 – Catch & Release people are a bunch of Elitist Jerks

 This is a partial myth.
 I’m sure there are some jack-waggers out there that use C&R to make themselves seem superior, but they’ve missed the point.
 The point is doing what we can do to conserve and protect a precious resource that we consume every time we fish.
 Everyone kills fish, even C&R guys, because trout are delicate.
 It is our responsibility as those consuming this resource to do what we can to protect and preserve it as well.
 We use the trout rivers, we need to protect them.
 This is the reason so many catch and release anglers care and attempt to educate when they see photos or poor handling of fish.
 Most anglers motives are pure and they want to help preserve the rivers they fish.
 It goes a long way to know you have C&R guys on your favorite waters instead of guys taking or poorly handling the fish you also love to catch.

-Myth 4 – Good C&R is Conservation not Religion
+Myth 4 – Good C&R is a Religion

 Good Preparation Protects the Fish

 1 – Watch the Water Temps